 Just as the blood clots and blockages would have been life-threatening, the filter itself becoming a blockage in the heart or lungs can also cause injury or death.
 In addition, the removal process can be dangerous, so many doctors won’t want to attempt it.

-If you or a loved one has been harmed by a defective IVC filter, don’t hesitate to get the justice and compensation you deserve.
+If you or a loved one has been harmed by a defective IVC filter, don’t hesitate to seek the justice and compensation you deserve.
 We’ll take on the corporations that chose profit over recalling defective devices for patient safety.
 The consultation is free and you won’t pay a dime unless your case is successful.